immich-app/immich/docs/docs/administration/backup-and-restore.md

 By default when using the Immich distribution of TrueNAS the database password is randomly generated, to back up Immich the database password is needed.

-1. [HeavyScript](https://github.com/Heavybullets8/heavy_script) and pgAdmin must be installed
+1. [HeavyScript](https://github.com/Heavybullets8/heavy_script) and pgAdmin must be installed.
 2. Go to System Settings -> Shell and enter:
    `sudo heavyscript dns immich`
    Copy the entry of immich-postgres It should look something like this:
    `immich-postgres.ix-immich.svc.cluster.local`
 3. Now enter:
    `heavyscript pod -s immich`
-4. Select immich-postgres
+4. Select immich-postgres.
-5. Now write `env` and copy the POSTGRES_PASSWORD value
+5. Now write `env` and copy the POSTGRES_PASSWORD value.
 6. Identify your database password, save it!

 Now go to pgAdmin

-1. Connect to the browser interface
+1. Connect to the browser interface.
-2. Select Add New Server
+2. Select Add New Server.
 3. Enter the following values:

    | Name                 | Value                      |